 The G2 Kunsthalle is conceived as a forum of intellectual and emotional exchange, where art and people get in contact.
 G2 is a place dedicated to things and times out of the usual frames, where reflections and associations or options and variations are possible.
 Visitors curious to experience their own environments in different ways through the arts are welcome to visit our gallery rooms and to talk to our guides who will show you our current exhibition!

-The new artspace contributes importantly to the exhibition scene of Leipzig.
+As a new artspace the G2 contributes importantly to the exhibition scene of Leipzig.
 From its location close to the Kunsthalle of the Sparkasse, our gallery is just a short walk away from the Museum of Fine Arts (MdbK) and the Galerie für Zeitgenössische Kunst (GfZK).

 Architecture & History